-By investing in AWF’s proven conservation strategies, together we can help ensure wildlife and wild lands not only endure, but thrive.
-An investment through AWF helps to protect endangered species and their habitats from poaching and trafficking; mitigate human-wildlife conflict; engage communities in alternative livelihood activities to reduce harm to the natural environment and wildlife, while protecting their existing livelihood from animal raids; educate African children living near protected areas – the future conservation leaders of Africa; and lastly, work at all levels of government to influence decisions that impact conservations efforts and outcomes.
+We recognize and thank the corporate and foundation partners investing in AWF’s proven conservation strategies.
+Together we can help ensure Africa’s natural heritage endures and thrives.
+An investment through AWF helps to advance African-leadership in conservation; protect species and their habitats; mitigate human-wildlife conflict; empower communities to pursue livelihoods that protect and restore nature; educate children living near protected areas and invest in young conservation leaders of Africa; and, work at all levels of government to influence decisions that impact conservations efforts and outcomes.

 Benefits of partnering with AWF

 Corporations and foundations that partner with AWF benefit from the organization's:

 - Expertise: With over 60 years of experience on the continent, AWF is the leading organization focused exclusively on Africa and promotes a uniquely African vision for the continent’s future.

 - Reach: AWF is a thought leader convening business executives, political leaders at all levels of governments, youth and civil society across the continent to advance decisions that balance nature and economic progress.
 AWF’s reach is complemented by its strong, international social media following.

 - Approach: AWF takes a holistic approach to conservation and considers the interdependent relationship between nature and people to help promote a sustainable future for Africa’s natural heritage.

 Corporate and foundation partners can count on AWF’s expertise, reach, and holistic approach to create mutually beneficial partnerships as we work to achieve our mission and advance solutions that create opportunity for people — not at the expense of wildlife and their habitats, but because of them.